-The 6th annual John’s March Against Stomach Cancer on Saturday, Jan.
-21, is expected to attract hundreds of participants who will enjoy a symbolic “march” around the raceway’s 2.52-mile road course to raise funds for No Stomach For Cancer, a global advocate for stomach cancer awareness, early detection, treatment and prevention John’s March has raised more than $67,000 over the past five years.
+The 8th annual John’s March Against Stomach Cancer on Saturday, Jan.
+12, is expected to attract hundreds of participants who will enjoy a symbolic “march” around the raceway’s 2.52-mile road course to raise funds for No Stomach For Cancer, a global advocate for stomach cancer awareness, early detection, treatment and prevention.

 The event is named in honor of the raceway’s longtime spokesman John Cardinale, who passed away in 2013 after a two-year battle with the disease, becoming one of nearly 723,000 people who will die from stomach cancer in the world each year.

 Novato’s Judy Riccio has attended all five John’s March events in honor of her late husband, John Riccio, who passed away at age 50 in 2008.
 Riccio joins each year with a large group of friends and family, including children Joseph and Bella, as well as some of the doctors who treated her husband.

 “I wanted to be a proponent for this type of cancer since it’s so underfunded.
 I looked for a walk or something local to support and finally found this event; I’ve rallied many friends and family to join me since the first year,” said Riccio.
 “You just have to channel your grief and loss, and put energy into finding a cure and raising awareness.”